Location: Southwest Colorado

 By the mid 1950’s the boom had turned to bust with most of the mines shuttered and its residents gone.
 The opening of the Telluride Ski Resort in 1972 changed the town’s fortunes.
 White gold, in the form of snow, transformed the town into a world-class ski resort with a full complement of accommodations, restaurants and retail establishments.

 Thankfully the town planners opted to preserve the Victorian charm of the town center, now listed as a National Historic District.
-An expanded ski area and modern mountain village was built close to Telluride but hidden from view by the 9,000-ft.
-San Sophia Ridge.
+An expanded ski area and modern mountain village was built close to Telluride but hidden from view by a 9,000-ft. ridge.
 The town and the mountain village are linked by a free gondola.

 Telluride Hiking Trails

 Distance: 8.0 - 12.7 miles (Loop)

 This is my favorite hike in Telluride, crossing a high saddle separating two gorgeous alpine basins.
 Along the way the trail traverses meadows filled with thigh-high wildflowers and serves up spectacular views of the high peaks surrounding the Telluride valley and the San Miguel Mountains in the Lizard Head Wilderness.

 This scenic hike winding up Bridal Veil Basin past the historic Lewis Mill to Lewis Lake, nestled in a stark glacial basin at 12,700-ft.
 Along the way pass remnants of the area’s rich mining history, numerous waterfalls and hillsides filled with spectacular wildflowers displays.

 Distance: 7.6 - 11.7 miles (Loop)